naturalis/wgs2ncbi/README.md

   `chunksize`, rounded up to the nearest integer.
 However, contigs smaller than `minlength`, if you have them, will be omitted, as NCBI won't accept these.
-- the FASTA data that will be written will have any stretches specified in [adaptors.ini](share/adaptors.ini) replaced with NNNs.
+- the FASTA data that will be written will have any stretches specified in [adaptors.ini](share/adaptors.ini) replaced with `NNNs`.
 These will be sequence fragments that NCBI will specify as inadmissible because they might be sequence adaptors (i.e. vendor-specific synthetic DNA) or contaminants.
-- the FASTA files will have the .fsa file extension, as required by `tbl2asn`.
+- the FASTA files will have the `.fsa` file extension, as required by `tbl2asn`.
-- the annotations from the GFF3 file, pre-processed in the previous step, will be written out as feature tables (required extension: .tbl).
-There will be as many .tbl files as there are .fsa files.
+- the annotations from the GFF3 file, pre-processed in the previous step, will be written out as feature tables (required extension: `.tbl`).
+There will be as many `.tbl` files as there are `.fsa` files.
 - any gene annotations that have introns that are shorter than [minintron](https://github.com/naturalis/wgs2ncbi/blob/master/share/wgs2ncbi.ini#L67) will be converted to pseudogenes, as NCBI does not believe these could be real.
-- any gene product names that are unacceptable to NCBI, and for which you have provided a mapping in [products.ini](share/products.ini) will be mapped to the correct names you have provided.
+- any gene product names that are unacceptable to NCBI, and for which you have provided a mapping in [products.ini](share/products.ini), will be mapped to the names you have provided.
-- both the .fsa and the .tbl files will be written in the same directory, specified by [datadir](https://github.com/naturalis/wgs2ncbi/blob/master/share/wgs2ncbi.ini#L26)
+- both the `.fsa` and the `.tbl` files will be written in the same directory, specified by [datadir](https://github.com/naturalis/wgs2ncbi/blob/master/share/wgs2ncbi.ini#L26)

 Since the results of this step depend on the settings in the